omkeshri/cache/NodeJs.md

 ### Thread Pool

+> Node.js operates on a single thread for synchronous tasks but utilizes multiple threads for handling asynchronous operations.

 <img src="Assets/ThreadPool.png" alt="Thread Pool">

 Thread Pool is an implementation to manage and reuse multiple threads to perform asynchronous operations efficiently.
 Node.js uses a